-Dr James Oliver’s research is predominantly in fluid dynamics and its applications to free and moving boundary problems in industry, engineering and biology.
+Professor James Oliver’s research is predominantly in fluid dynamics and its applications to free and moving boundary problems in industry, engineering and biology.
 He teaches Physical Applied Mathematics.

 Professor Robin Evans teaches probability and statistics for the College.
 His research interests include statistical causality, graphical models and algebraic statistics.